ChinmayMittal/IITD-CSE/3rd-year/internship-season/interview-experiences/Graviton/software.md

 By Atif Anwer
 Select one area of interest and be good at it.
 I had decided that software was the one, and I invested myself to get good at competitive programming.
 Make sure to polish your CS fundamentals and knowledge in C++ and Python (OOPS & compile time optimizations).

+### Final Selection Stats

+- 6 offers in software (2 EE and 3 CS1, 1 CS5)
+- Mostly selection was based on being good in CP (interview and test)